chericito/mobohubb-docs/docs/QUICK START/mobohubb-kiosk-app/log-in-kiosk-app.md

 # Log in

 <Accordion title="Prerequisites" icon="fa-info-circle">
-  The Kiosk login is intended for Site Managers, Organization Managers and Editors only (Refer to our Security Groups management section.
+  The Kiosk login is intended for Site Managers, Organization Managers and Editors only (Refer to our Security Groups management section).
 </Accordion>

 To log in to the Kiosk, enter your Site Administrator credentials and press **"Login"**.